jessfraz/junk/README.md

 ### Note
-There are ```setTimeouts``` in the js to get the data because I was getting **Rate Limiting Errors**, because the loop through all the accounts, properties, and profiles was so freaking fast.
+There are ```setTimeouts``` in [js/main.js](https://github.com/jfrazelle/google-analytics-dump/blob/master/js/main.js) in the functions to pull from the API because I was getting **Rate Limiting Errors**.
+The loops I run through all the accounts, properties, and profiles was so freaking fast.
 So that's why those are there.